 Accordingly, the R&D staff has been strongly reinforced since 2014.
-The headcount of the Company has evolved from 10 employees in 2012, 8 employees in 2013, 10 employees in 2014, 19 employees in 2015 and 22 employees in 2016.
+The headcount of the Company has evolved from 10 employees in 2012, 8 employees in 2013, 10 employees in 2014, 19 employees in 2015, 22 employees in 2016 and 20 employees on 31st December 2017.

-A detail of the costs for research and development is provided under Section 14.9.
+A detail of the costs for research and development is provided under note 22.

-12.3.3 General and administrative expenses
+12.3.3 GENERAL AND ADMINISTRATIVE EXPENSES

 General and administrative expenses consist primarily of salaries and related costs for personnel, including share-based compensation and travel expenses of the Company's employees in executive, finance, business development and support functions together with intellectual property (IP) expenses and other general and administrative expenses including rent, directors' fees and professional fees for accounting, audit and legal services.
-In 2016, the Company has incurred EUR 1,822,000 in general and administrative expenses.
+In 2017, the Company has incurred EUR 1,663,000 in general and administrative expenses.

-The table below summarises the main items of general and administrative expenses for the years 2015, 2014 and 2016:
+The table below summarises the main items of general and administrative expenses for the years 2015, 2016 and 2017: